Oxford University is a world-leader in terms of the study of international migration, whether forced or voluntary.

 Migration research within Oxford also shares common imperatives, that of: ensuring independence, pioneering new theoretical and methodological approaches and delivering research findings and knowledge beyond the academic world.
 Academics within Oxford, and outside, are therefore able to draw on the unique and useful interdisciplinary network that has been established over the past decade or so for collaborative projects, advice and sharing of knowledge and skills.

-The two main research centres in Oxford have complementary, interconnecting research agendas but each has a particular research focus within this complex area of study.
+The three main research centres in Oxford have complementary, interconnecting research agendas but each has a particular research focus within this complex area of study.

 View more information about the research agenda for each centre.